Azerbaijan (Iran): Culture

-Azerbaijanis, a Turkic speaking people, are culturally a part of the Iranian peoples and have influenced Iranian culture.
-At the same time, they have influenced and been influenced by their non-Iranian neighbors, especially Caucasians and Russians.
-Azerbaijanis in both Iran and the Republic of Azerbaijan are mostly Shiite Muslims.
-Azerbaijanis in Iran and in the Republic of Azerbaijan celebrate Nowruz, the Iranian new year, at the arrival of spring.
+Azerbaijanis have influenced Iranian culture while also being influenced by their non-Iranian neighbors, particularly Caucasians and Russians.
+The majority of Azerbaijanis in both Iran and the Republic of Azerbaijan are Shiite Muslims.
+They celebrate Nowruz, the Iranian new year, at the arrival of spring.
 Azerbaijan has a distinct music that is tightly connected to the music of other Iranian peoples such as Persian music and Kurdish music, and also the music of the Caucasian peoples.
 Although the Azerbaijani language is not an official language of Iran it is widely used, mostly orally, among the Iranian Azerbaijanis.